 How do I get an allotment and how long do I have to wait?

-Ashford Borough Council is the largest single provider of allotments in the Ashford Borough area, although there are village sites and, increasingly, community sites run by associations which have leased or otherwise acquired land for allotments.
+Ashford Borough Council is the largest single provider of allotments in the Ashford Borough area, although there are village sites and some community sites run by associations which have leased or otherwise acquired land for allotments.
 Ashford’s Local Plan also requires that housing developments over a certain size also provide and equip allotments.
 Details of these other allotments providers will be progressively added to this site.

 There was a time when there were a lot of vacant allotments in the Ashford area.
 Those days are long gone.
-There are currently about 100-200 people on the waiting list for an allotments., and with something in the region of 500 – 600 plots (why that number is so vague will be explained later) it is clear that the wait might be a long one.
-However, some sites have more plots than others, so by choosing a site which is under less pressure (even though it might be further from where you live) you may be able to get an allotment quicker.
-Got to the Ashford Borough Council website to see the list.
+There are often many people on the waiting list for an allotment, however, some sites have more plots than others, so by choosing a site which is under less pressure (even though it might be further from where you live) you may be able to get an allotment quicker.
+Got to the Ashford Borough Council website to join the waiting list.